VasilyBakshaev/DocuSketchTest/README.md

 ## Running Unit Test

 1. Open new terminal at project folder.
-2. Run Unit-test by typing `python3 test.py` in the terminal.
+2. Run Unit-test by typing `python3 test.py -v` in the terminal.